nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <span id="heading_refine_product_design">{{ icon_team }} Refine the product design</span>
 <div id="desc_refine_product_design">

-* Review the UG to ensure the features written by each member fit together to form a cohesive product.
+* Review the UG draft to ensure the features written by each member fit together to form a cohesive product.
 Note that cohesiveness of the product can affect the grading of the _product design_ aspect.

 {{ embed_topic("tp-grading.md#criteria-productDesign", "Admin " + icon_embedding + " **tP: Grading → ==Product Design==**", "3", indent="2") }}